strega-nil-ms/specs/compiler-asan.md

 workflow anyways, so I would consider my work to be a success even without the blocking.

-### Decisions to be Made

-We have some important discussions ahead of us on how exactly this should work.
-They will not really affect how the work is done, or what needs doing, but may affect how developers interact with the work:
+### Notes

-* [ ] Will the ASan-compiler tests block merging PRs?
+* [x] Will the ASan-compiler tests block merging PRs?
-  - [ ] for prod/be? for prod/fe?
+  - **Yes.**
-* [ ] Should the tests be done with ret or chk?
+* [x] Should the tests be done with ret or chk?
 Both?
+  - **Investigation needed.** There are a few options:
+  - Always build the chk compiler with ASan.
+  - Do testing with an additional chk asan compiler.
+  - Only make some parts of the compiler build ASan'd, e.g. prod/be only c2 and pdb, and prod/fe only c1
 * [ ] How many/which tests do we want to run with the ASan compiler?
   - [ ] RWC?
+* [ ] Getting chk build clean is also very important &ndash; for example, Office cannot build with chk right now.